Americans numbed by the daily barrage of politics-as-usual are about to be awakened by some new fireworks -- Hollywood-style.

 One memorable scene has "Rosie O'Connell" appearing on "The O'Reilly Factor" to promote her new documentary, "The Truth About Radical Christians."
 The documentary shows two priests who hijack an airplane and storm the cockpit brandishing crucifixes.
 Next, we see two nuns festooned with explosives boarding a bus as passengers shout: "Oh no!
 Not the Christians!"

 Another standout has Patton's ghost showing Malone a modern-day plantation full of happy cotton pickers who thank Malone for being such a humane slave owner.
-Malone staggers at the sight only to learn that this is
+Malone staggers at the sight only to learn that this is his plantation and these are

 In a line that filmmakers are still debating whether to cut, a smiling Gary Coleman finishes polishing a car and tosses his rag to someone: "Hey, Barack!"